west757/PayLES/README.md

 - set initial value for template rows
 - update readme
 - add comments to code
-- add in ranks for each branch tooltip
-- add in branch row
 - import/export for custom rows
 - account for specific pays (submarine, dive, jump, etc)
 - update modal content